How to Land Your Next Consulting Contract

 1. Consider Your Options and Plan Ahead

 While it’s natural to worry, it’s better to plan out your options.
 List out your core marketable skills.
 Then ask, how can you connect with the people or businesses who need and value those skills?
 Use tools like LinkedIn to reach out to others in your area of expertise.
-Remember, your network of professional contacts is your number one channel for new work.
+Remember, your network of professional contacts is your No. 1 channel for new work.
 And this part is crucial: be sure to let your network know you are open to future consulting opportunities.
 Don’t be shy—past colleagues are often more than happy to send work your way.

 In worrying about your future contract, don’t neglect your biggest opportunity: word of mouth about your current one!
 While this may sound like a no-brainer, it can be easy to overlook.
-If you deliver flawless work to your client and exceed their expectations, they’re often willing to recommend your services to other companies or hiring managers.
+If you deliver flawless work to your clients and exceed their expectations, they’re often willing to recommend your services to other companies or hiring managers.
 Become essential.
 Leads will follow.

 2. Keep Potential Clients Informed